pcubillos/bibmanager/docs/ads.rst

 ads-search
 ----------

-Do a querry on ADS.
+Do a query on ADS.

 **Usage**

 .. code-block:: shell

-  bibm ads-search [-h] [querry]
+  bibm ads-search [-h] [query]

 **Description**

 This command enables ADS querries.
-The querry syntax is identical to a querry in the new ADS's one-box search engine: https://ui.adsabs.harvard.edu.
+The query syntax is identical to a query in the new ADS's one-box search engine: https://ui.adsabs.harvard.edu.
 Here there is a detailed documentations for ADS searches: https://adsabs.github.io/help/search/search-syntax
-See below for typical querry examples.
+See below for typical query examples.

-.. note:: Note that a querry will display at most 'ads_display' entries on screen at once (see ``bibm config ads_display``).
-If a querry matches more entries, the user can execute ``bibm ads-search -n`` to display the next set of entries.
+.. note:: Note that a query will display at most 'ads_display' entries on screen at once (see ``bibm config ads_display``).
+If a query matches more entries, the user can execute ``bibm ads-search -n`` to display the next set of entries.

-.. caution:: When making an ADS querry, note that
+.. caution:: When making an ADS query, note that
   ADS requires the field values (when necessary) to use `double` quotes.
   For example: `author:"^Fortney, J"`.